Elizabeth Warren’s ‘wealth tax’ faces constitutional questions

 However, more recent Supreme Court precedent strongly suggests Warren’s plan would be a direct tax, said Watkins of CEI.

 Watkins said the Knowlton ruling on inheritance dealt with transfer of a property, irrelevant to the Warren proposal on net worth.
 The only Supreme Court precedent that would back up Warren’s tax plan, he said, is the 1796 ruling in Hylton v.
-United States, that held taxes on carriages were not a direct tax, and only taxes on people or land was.
+United States, that held taxes on carriages were not a direct tax, and only taxes on people or land were.

 However, the Hylton precedent was overturned by the 1895 case of Pollock v.
 Farmers’ Loan & Trust Company, in which the high court held “taxes on personal property, or on the income of personal property, are likewise direct taxes.”